-Experience the best of the Yukon Territory with music, canoeing and biking!
+Experience the best of the Yukon Territory with canoeing, biking and live music!

-Spend the weekend in historic Dawson City in the heart of the Yukon for the annual Dawson City Music Festival.
-Dawson City was the terminus for the Gold Rush stampeders of 1898, and was once known as the "Paris of the North!"
-Since 1979, the historic city has held a music festival that draws artists from around the world for three days of fun and entertainment.
+Visit historic Dawson City in the heart of the Yukon for a great adventure followed by the optional Dawson City Music Festival.
+Dawson City was the terminus for the Gold Rush stampeder of 1898, and was once known as the "Paris of the North!"
+Since 1979, the historic city has held a music festival that draws artists from all over Canada for three days of fun and entertainment.

-The day after the festival or the week prior, you board your canoe for the four day float on the Yukon River to the town of Eagle, Alaska.
+You board your canoe for the four day float on the Yukon River to the town of Eagle, Alaska.
 The current moves you along at a good clip.
 There is no whitewater.
 Marvel at the beautiful solitude along the hundred mile river journey, as you camp on the shoreline and visit relics of the area's gold rush past.
-Alternatively, you can opt out of the festival and meet us in Dawson City for the canoe and bike portion only.

 Along the way your local guide informs you about the rich cultural and natural history of the area and provides for your needs.
 The biking portion is fully supported.
 The route is mixed gravel and paved road.
-This tour is the perfect combination of activities in the incredible Yukon Territory.
+This tour is the perfect combination of activities in the majestic Yukon Territory.
 Come join us for a memorable adventure!
+You can opt out of the music festival at the end of the tour and return by plane to Whitehorse.

 - Combine different activities and culture, music, canoeing and biking.

-- Enjoy three relaxing days in Dawson at an entertaining music festival for a true local experience.
+- Enjoy three relaxing days in Dawson at an entertaining music festival for a truly local experience.

 - An intimate touring environment.